frisbee23/docker-i-doit/README.md

 docker start idoit-mariadb
 ```

--) Point your browser to `http://thehost:80/i-doit/` and complete the installation steps.
+-) Point your browser to `http://thehost:80/i-doit/` and complete the installation steps. the installation should finish, but then you will be unable to login yet, because...

 -) the automatic installation creates an idoit mysql user, but it can only login from localhost, so we change it to be able to login from anywhere:
 ```bash